 Siddhartha Gautama founded Buddhism in 560 B.C.
 He searched for the meaning of extremes of life and achieved enlightenment, which is a state of being where the mind and spirit find peace and wisdom.
 Followers called him “the Buddha,” which translates to enlightenment.
 He spent his life teaching the ways of spiritual enlightenment.

 The Four Noble Truths define the core values of Buddhism.
 These are dukkha, samudaya, nirhodha, and magga.
-They signify suffering, cause of suffering, end of suffering, and the path that frees a person from suffering.
+They signify suffering, the cause of suffering, the end of suffering, and the path that frees a person from suffering.
 In addition, the Eightfold Path describes a way in which a person can achieve nirhodha, or the end of suffering, through eight steps that include practicing Buddhist virtues.
 The Four Noble Truths help humanity to understand suffering and how to triumph over it, which leads to a better understanding of enlightenment itself.

 Buddhists can practice in and outside of the home in temples and other sanctuaries.
 The religion also includes leaders like monks or the Dalai Lama, who follow rules that enhance their morality and path to enlightenment.
 Buddhism has a plethora of scriptures, such as the Tipitaka and the Sutras, that help a follower better understand the teachings within Buddhist writings.
 There are also several types of Buddhism, including Theravada, Mahayana, and Tibetan Buddhism.

 Taoism was founded between 450 and 500 A.D. and originated in China.
 It began with traditions and practices native to China that grew to become a religion.
 The founders of Taoism aimed to maintain indigenous Chinese practices that the rise of Buddhism threatened.
-The educated and wealthy class were the original Taoists, but the religion spread into lower classes over time.
+The educated and wealthy classes were the original Taoists, but the religion spread to lower classes over time.
 Therefore, different Taoist practices and traditions are preferred depending on the type of follower.
 For instance, many women prefer a form of Taoism called Ch’üan-chen.

 The term Tao means “the way,” which describes the supreme elements within reality.
 Taoism aligns with the symbol of Yin Yang, which signifies the universe’s never-ending ability to change and develop.
 Another symbol is the crane, which represents perfection.
 Taoism focuses on the betterment of self and the implementation of self-restraint, which stems from the principle of sham, meaning goodness.